autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 - Provide stake holders operations to bond and unbond stake from validators, managing _newton_ staking transitions and _liquid newton_ emission and redemption.
 - Provide stake holders standard ERC20 token operations for accessing the _newton_ stake token ledger and metadata.
 - Manage staking transitions, tracking bond and unbond requests until staking transitions are applied at epoch end.
+- Trigger computation of median price data at the end of an oracle voting round by the [Autonity Oracle Contract](/concepts/architecture/#autonity-oracle-contract).

 To learn more about the concept see [Staking](/concepts/staking/).